- About Kyogle & District

 Over the past 18 months the NSW EPA has been talking to Council about the future of the Woodenbong landfill under the new Waste Regulation and other environmental legislation.
 Council was recently successful in gaining approximately $320,000 in funding from the NSW Environmental Trust to cap the landfill and build a new transfer station at the site.
 The new transfer station will allow for easy and safe drop-off of small waste loads for subsequent transport to the Kyogle landfill.

-Council hopes that there will be minimal disruption for residents, and kindly requests bins be placed out by 6:00 am on the day of collection.
+Council hopes that there will be minimal disruption for residents.
 If you would like further information regarding the landfill-to-transfer station project, please call Council’s Planning and Environment Department on 6632 1611.

 New Vehicle Flowpath at Kyogle Landfill

-Kyogle Council has introduced a new designated flow path for vehicles at the Kyogle landfill, which will apply from Monday, 28 September 2015.
+Kyogle Council has introduced a new designated flow path for vehicles at the Kyogle landfill.

 The new flow path, together with the recently constructed weighbridge, new recycling centre and internal roads, allow Council to comply with the State Government's Waste Regulation which require it to keep detailed waste management records.